Stella O'Malley: Podcasts

-Exploratory Therapy, Genspect and SEGM
+Exploratory therapy, Genspect and SEGM

-O'Malley advocates for "exploratory therapy" in support of gender dysphoria and has written and testified about how some conversion therapy bills also risk limiting access to exploratory therapy.
-On August 9, 2021, O'Malley co-authored an opinion letter titled "Bill to ban conversion therapy poses problems for therapists" alongside psychologist Jacky Grainer and GP Madeleine Ní Dhailigh for the Irish Times in reference to the Prohibition of Conversion Therapies Bill 2018.
-In the letter, she criticized the inclusion of “suppression of gender identity” in the bill's definition of conversion therapy.
+O'Malley advocates for "exploratory therapy" in response to gender dysphoria and has written and testified about how some conversion therapy bills risk limiting access to exploratory therapy.
+On 9 August 2021, O'Malley co-authored an opinion letter titled "Bill to ban conversion therapy poses problems for therapists" alongside psychologist Jacky Grainer and GP Madeleine Ní Dhailigh for the Irish Times in reference to the Prohibition of Conversion Therapies Bill 2018.
+In the letter, she criticized the inclusion of "suppression of gender identity" in the bill's definition of conversion therapy.
 The Union of Students in Ireland subsequently announced that it was boycotting the Irish Times until it apologised for the article.
-The Trans Writers Union and Trinity News also announced a boycott of the paper due to what they characterised as advocating conversion therapy and a pattern of transphobic behavior.
-In an interview with O'Malley in Undark Magazine published in April 2022, O'Malley stated that she opposes all medical treatment for teens under 18.
+The Trans Writers Union also announced a boycott of the paper due to what they characterised as advocating conversion therapy and a pattern of transphobic behavior.
+In an interview with O'Malley in Undark Magazine concerning transgender treatment published in April 2022, O'Malley stated that she opposes all medical treatment for gender dysphoria for teens under 18, saying that 'significant harm is done by smoothing the way towards medical treatment.'

 In February 2020, O'Malley tweeted "I hate the phrase gender critical but I am making a list!
 A large number of people contact me seeking help and I don't know enough Irish therapists who can provide compassionate and nuanced therapy."
 This was described as compiling a list of Irish gender critical therapists, which some Twitter users equated with conversion therapy.

 In June 2021, O'Malley founded Genspect.
 Genspect has supported numerous legal complaints against clinicians and has supported parents trying to prevent children from socially transitioning at school without full parental support.
 Genspect also "stands in full solidarity" with Our Duty, an organisation that advocates an immediate moratorium on gender-affirming healthcare for anyone under 25 and public funding for gender-affirming healthcare at any age.
 The group recommends talk therapies where the stated goal of any treatment regimen must be "swift desistance from transgender ideation".
 Genspect has advised parents against using trans children's chosen names and pronouns, recommended that schools ban "tucking" and "binding", as well as use "biologically accurate language in all cases" and not punish students for misgendering other students.
 Genspect also stated that "acceptance of the reality of their biological sex" should be the first treatment for gender variant children.
-Jenn Burleton, Executive Director of TransActive, described Genspect as "an anti-trans, 'gender critical' organization ideologically affiliated with TERFism, ROGD [Rapid Onset Gender Dysphoria], and Alliance Defending Freedom".
+Jenn Burleton, Executive Director of TransActive, described Genspect as "an anti-trans, 'gender critical' organization ideologically affiliated with TERFism, Rapid Onset Gender Dysphoria, and Alliance Defending Freedom".